alejandrochang/StudyGuideNotes/reactnative.md

 UI -> Components Exposed by React Native
 Logic -> Written by us in JavaScript (JS Thread hosted by React Native App)

+You can use expo App on your phone or computer to see the layout you're expecting.